ttntm/sfmc-utils/README.md

 `./build.sh include.txt util_full.js`

-You can change the files pulled in from `include.txt` at any time, but it's probably better to just create a new file if/when you want to build a smaller version of the library.
+You can change the files pulled in from `include.txt` at any time, but it's probably better to just create a new file when you want to build a smaller version of the library.

-When creating a new Code Resource: `code-resource.template.js`, a boilerplate file for HTTP `POST` triggered endpoints, can be found in the root directory.
+When creating a new Code Resource: [code-resource.template.js](./code-resource.template.js), a boilerplate file for HTTP endpoints triggered by `POST` requests, can be found in the root directory.

 ## VS Code